backdrop-contrib/classy_paragraphs/README.txt

 # Overview

 Classy paragraphs ships a new field type "Class list" which allows an editor to apply a selected class to paragraphs via a drop-down list.
 Site builders can add this functionality by creating a custom "Class list" field.
-Currently, classes can only be  added by implementing the `hook_classy_paragraph_list_options` hook.
+Currently, classes can only be  added by implementing the `hook_classy_paragraphs_list_options` hook.

 # Installation

 - Enable Classy paragraphs
 - Add "Class list" field to desired paragraph type
-- Defines classes by implementing the the `hook_classy_paragraph_list_options` hook.
+- Defines classes by implementing the the `hook_classy_paragraphs_list_options` hook.

 ## How It Works